-Each of these Google Workspace products has a right side pane you can choose to show or hide.
+Each of these Google Workspace products has a right side panel you can choose to show or hide.
 If you set it to show, you can find the Tasks icon there.
-Clicking it opens your Google to-do list(s) where you can view all of your Tasks with their due dates, edit existing Tasks, check them off, and add new ones.
+Clicking it opens your Google to-do tasks lists where you can view all of your Tasks with their due dates, edit existing Tasks, check them off, and add new ones.

 Google Calendar has a few extra ways in which you can view and manage Tasks.
 The first way is by simply clicking a time slot on your calendar and selecting the option "Task" instead of "Event" underneath the title field.

 Aside from that, you can select the Tasks Google Calendar view underneath "My calendars" in the left sidebar to get a more visual overview of when you need to complete your tasks.

 In Gmail, you can easily turn an email into a task by clicking the "Add to tasks" icon and editing the task's details.